alenaavdeeya/crud.pet/README.md

 Creating a new pet

-Checking if a pet was created

-Updating information about a pet
+Modifying information about a pet

-Checking if the information was updated

 Deleting a pet

-Checking if deletion was successfull

 https://petstore.swagger.io/